brassica-collective/handbook/content/brassica/handbook/Howtos/supporter_guidelines.md

 * Accountability support offers a gentle challenge to practice reflecting on alternative perspectives and holding *ourselves* accountable for how our actions impact others (without policing each others' behaviour).
 See this video on [What is Accountability?](https://www.youtube.com/watch?v=QZuJ55iGI14)

 The goal is to support each other to directly navigate generative conflict, cultivating an [empowerment triangle, rather than a drama triangle](https://beckett-mcinroy.com/articles/resolving-conflict/).
-The following diagram offers an example of the varied and iterative pathways we might seek out each of our Supporters for one instance of feeling misunderstood:
+The following diagram offers one example of the varied and iterative pathways we might seek out each of our Supporters:

 ```mermaid
 graph LR